 Ontario Daily Court Lists

-The Ministry of the Attorney General has created a new online service to make it easier for individuals, and more importantly their lawyers, to find out where and when they need to go to court.
-According to the press release, this online version of the daily court lists allows court users to search for basic information about next-day court appearances, including the case number, the names of the parties involved and the time, location and reason for that appearance.
+The Ministry of the Attorney General has created an online service to make it easier for individuals, and more importantly their lawyers, to find out when and where they need to go to court.
+This online version of the daily court lists, primarily the Ontario Court of Justice, allows court users to search for basic information about next-day court appearances, including the case number, the names of the parties involved and the time, location and reason for that appearance.
 The website gives court users a faster, more convenient way to access daily court list information, which until now could only be obtained by calling or visiting the courthouse in person.
-The site will be updated around 4:30pm each day and will hold that information for 24 hours.
+The site is updated around 4:30pm each day and will hold that information for 24 hours.

 Ontario Workplace Tribunals Library